Email marketing for contractors and home services

 Getting started in three simple steps

 - Import your contacts.
-Gather email addresses from past invoices, your phone contacts, and your website.
-Upload them to Minutemailer as a simple CSV file.
-Add a subscribe form to your website to capture new leads.
+Gather emails from past invoices, your phone, and your website.
+Upload them to Minutemailer as a simple CSV.
+Add a subscribe form to capture new leads.

 - Write your message.
-Choose a clean template, add a photo of your work, write a friendly seasonal message, and personalize with merge tags.
-Need help crafting the subject line?
+Pick a clean template, add a photo of your work, write a friendly seasonal message, and personalize with merge tags.
+Need help with the subject line?
 Our subject line guide can help.

 - Hit send.
-Your email reaches your past customers directly.
+Your email reaches past customers directly.
 Check who opened it and follow up with interested contacts.
-The whole process takes about 15 minutes.
+The whole thing takes about 15 minutes.

 No marketing skills needed.
 No expensive software.
 Just a simple way to stay in touch with the customers who already trust you.